Pkun-og/weather_predictor/README.md

 # Website_for_her

 issues:
-Favicon ico is not getting updated
+Favicon ico is not getting updated //Fixed//(it was happening because the uploaded resource folder wasn't deployed correctly)